evolgeniusteam/evolivew-local-deploy/README.md

 * for [Windows users](https://dev.mysql.com/tech-resources/articles/mysql-installer-for-windows.html)

 #### 3. download and deploy Evolview
-##### 3.1 download the table schema file from the 'downloads/' folder:
+##### 3.1 download the following two files from the 'downloads/' folder:
 ```
 eviewer_ver1.schema.sql
+evolview.war
 ```

-then download the compiled and packed codes, the 'evolview.war' file from:

-for people in Mainland China:
+alternatively, you can download the evolview.war file from the following online file-sharing sites: for people in Mainland China: https://pan.baidu.com/s/17ECfLEdO-eRwcAA-VCovOg
-https://pan.baidu.com/s/17ECfLEdO-eRwcAA-VCovOg